anujaagaitonde/Bedside-Monitor/picode/README.md

 **PPGread**: Responsible for reading PPG data from the MAX30102 sensor  and pushing into to queues for displaying locally, processing  and pushing to the database.
 This is done in a completely seperate process so that it is only run if the MAX30102 sensor is plugged in.
 **PPGprocess:** Responsible for processing raw PPG data pushed from the PPGread queue and outputting spo2 and pulse rate values that are then pushed into queues for displaying locallyy and pushing to the database.
 This is done in a completely seperate process from PPGread such that not to hinder the reading of the raw values from the MAX30102 with the intensive algorithms used to compute SPO2 and pulse rate.
 They will only run if data has been pushed to the PPG raw queues and hence  only if the MAX30102 sensor is plugged in.
 **ECGprocess:** Responsible for reading ECG data from the MCP3008 ADC which in turn is reading from the analogue AD8232 sensor.
 The raw data is then filtered in real time and pushed to queues to be locally displayed and pushed to the database.
 This is done in a completely seperate process so that it is only run if the ECG 3 lead electrode cable is plugged in.
-**Respirationprocess:** Responsible for processing raw ECG data pushed into  ECGraw queue and estimating respiration and respiration rate which are then pushed to be locally displayed and pushed to the database.
-This is done in a completely seperate process so that to
+**Respirationprocess:** Responsible for processing raw ECG data pushed into  ECGraw queue and estimating heart rate, respiration and respiration rate which are then pushed to be locally displayed and pushed to the database.
+This is done in a completely seperate process so that not to hinder the reading of the ADC for analogue MCP3008
 **DBprocess:**

 ### Scope for Improvement
 After the PCB was designed and manufactured in China, it was tested thoroughly.
 It was decided since the first meeting with the client that the device we make must have an LCD, not only does this allow the possibility for doctors to view the vital signs should they be physically close to the patient, it also gives the patient piece of mind that the device is working properly as they can view the signals.
 This is important as the ECG electrodes must be positioned properly to give useful signals and this allows the patient to evaluate the quality of the placement by the quality of the signals.
 However, due to the physical limitations of the headphone jack contacts, it was found that inserting some of the sensors whilst the Raspberry Pi was powered could lead to the sensor being damaged as improper insertion can cause short circuiting of the contacts.
 Future designs must ensure that this cannot happen, this may be mitigated by a 3.5mm switching jack socket.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNDQ2ODg4ODksMTQxNDg0NDQ4MiwtOT
+eyJoaXN0b3J5IjpbLTk5NDQ2MjA1NywxNDE0ODQ0NDgyLC05Nj
-Y1NzI5NTE0LDEyNTgxMzIwMDcsMzAyMDc4OSw4MDgyNjQ0NTYs
+U3Mjk1MTQsMTI1ODEzMjAwNywzMDIwNzg5LDgwODI2NDQ1Niwx
-MTQxMTUxODQ3NSw3NDQ4MTIzMzhdfQ==
+NDExNTE4NDc1LDc0NDgxMjMzOF19
 -->